dineshpinto/ml-droplet-recognition/README.md

 ```shell
 python -m ipykernel install --name=ml_droplet
 ```
-5. Explore the Jupyterlab Notebooks
+5. Explore and test the Jupyterlab Notebooks
 ```shell
 jupyter lab
 ```

+## Usage
+1. Run `neural_network_training.py` with training data stored in `training_data` and labels in `droplet_labels.py`
+2. This will train the neural network model and save it in `models/droplet_detection_model`
+3. Test the model using `DropletDetectionTesting.ipynb`

 ### Export conda environment
 ```shell